Treating Ankle Fractures

 A cast may be used to hold the broken bone in its proper position for healing.
 Sometimes the sections of broken bone must first be realigned.
 This is done by a process known as reduction.
 The type of reduction is based on how far the bone has moved from its normal position.

 If you have a clean break with little soft tissue damage, closed reduction will probably be used.
 Before the procedure, you may be given a light anesthetic to relax your muscles.
 Then your doctor manually readjusts the position of the broken bone.

-To make sure the bone is aligned properly, an x-ray is taken.
+To make sure the bone is aligned properly, an X-ray is taken.
 Then the ankle is put in a cast to hold the bone in place during healing.
-You'll probably have to wear the cast for 4 to 8 weeks.
-For less severe fractures, a walking boot, brace, or splint may be all that's needed to hold the bone during healing.
+You'll probably have to wear the cast for several weeks.
+For less severe fractures, a walking boot, brace, or splint may be all that's needed to hold the bone in place during healing.

 Once your fracture has been treated, your doctor will tell you how to help it heal.
-You may be told to limit ankle use, take medications, and elevate the foot.
+You may be told to limit ankle use or weight-bearing activities, take medicines, and elevate the foot.
 If you have a cast, remember to keep it dry.